 Eleven men from the 333rd Field Artillery Battalion were taken prisoner after taking refuge in a Belgian village.
-They surrendered peacefully to a squad from the 1stSS, and marched out of the village.
+They surrendered peacefully to a squad from the 1stSS panzer division, and marched out of the village.
 Upon arriving in a large field along the main road, the men were beaten and finally executed.

 The troops killed were: